kenkensonson/oci-datascience-nlp-demo01/README.md

 ### bert_fine_tuning_demo.ipynb
 - Sample code for quick demonstration(5 minutes)
-- Sentiment analysis using fine-tuned Japanese BERT model
+- Sentiment analysis using fine-tunined Japanese BERT model
 - Refer the presentation material for the description of the demo

 ### Special Thanks